Stanford Cardinal football: USC

 Stanford maintains an active rivalry with USC.
 In 2007, an unranked Stanford team upset a No. 1 ranked USC team 24–23.
 Stanford was a 41-point underdog prior to the game, and many observers have called it the greatest upset in college football history.
 In 2009, Stanford defeated USC 55–21, resulting in a post-game verbal confrontation between Harbaugh and USC head coach Pete Carroll.
 In 2013, USC returned the favor by defeating No. 5 Stanford 20–17.
 In 2015, un-ranked Stanford went into L.A. and left with a 41–31 win over No. 6 USC, with Stanford QB Kevin Hogan playing the majority of the second half with a sprained ankle.
 USC leads the series 65–34–3.

 Future opponents

 Conference opponents

 On October 30, 2023, the Atlantic Coast Conference (ACC) announced the future schedules for SMU for the 2024 season to 2030.
 The 17-team ACC will play an eight-game conference schedule with just one division, with four non-conference contests.
 All 17 teams will play each other at least twice in 7 years, once at home and once on the road.
 The new scheduling model gives Stanford two protected games to play each year with California (rivalry) and SMU and rotate the remaining 14 teams each year.

 Non-conference opponents

-Announced schedules as of May 19, 2025.
+Announced schedules as of May 20, 2026.

-No games are scheduled for the 2031 season.